-- that the workplace was not a major cause of the injury, disease or lillness shall not adversely affect the exclusive remedy provisions of this act and shall not create a separate cause of action outside - 4 | this act; - 5 28.
-30. "Maximum medical improvement" means that no further 6 material improvement would reasonably be expected from medical - 8 29.
-31. "Medical services" means those services specified in 9 Section 50 of this title; - 10 30.
-32. "Misconduct" shall include the following: - a. unexplained absenteeism or tardiness, - willful or wanton indifference to or neglect of the duties required, - c. willful or wanton breach of any duty required by the employer, - d. the mismanagement of a position of employment by action or inaction, - e. actions or omissions that place in jeopardy the health, life, or property of self or others, - f. dishonesty, treatment or the passage of time;
+- 29. "Major cause" means more than fifty percent (50%) of the resulting injury, disease or illness.
+A finding of major cause shall be established by a preponderance of the evidence.
+A finding that the workplace was not a major cause of the injury, disease or illness shall not adversely affect the exclusive remedy provisions of this act and shall not create a separate cause of action outside this act; - 28.
+30. "Maximum medical improvement" means that no further material improvement would reasonably be expected from medical treatment or the passage of time; - 13 29.
+31. "Medical services" means those services specified in 14 Section 50 of this title; - 30.
+32. "Misconduct" shall include the following: - a. unexplained absenteeism or tardiness, - willful or wanton indifference to or neglect of the duties required, - c. willful or wanton breach of any duty required by the employer, - d. the mismanagement of a position of employment by action or inaction, - e. actions or omissions that place in jeopardy the health, life, or property of self or others,

-- g. wrongdoing,

-- h. violation of a law, or

-- i. a violation of a policy or rule adopted to ensure orderly work or the safety of self or others;

-a.
-(1) "Objective findings" are those findings which cannot come under the voluntary control of the patient.

-- (2) (a) When determining permanent disability, a physician, any other medical provider, an administrative law judge, the Commission or the courts shall not consider complaints of pain. - (b) For the purpose of making permanent disability ratings to the spine, physicians shall use criteria established by the Sixth Edition of the American Medical Association "Guides to the Evaluation of Permanent Impairment". - (3) (a) Objective evidence necessary to prove permanent disability in occupational hearing loss cases may be established by medically recognized and accepted clinical diagnostic methodologies, including, but not limited to, audiological tests that measure air and bone conduction thresholds and speech discrimination ability.
+1 f. dish onest У, 2 g. wrongdoing, 3 h. violation of a law, or 4 i. a violation of a policy or rule adopted to ensure 5 orderly work or the safety of self or others; 6 31.
+7 33. a.
+(1) "Ob jective findings" are those findings which 8 cann ot co me under the voluntary control of the 9 pati ent.
+10 (2) (a) When determining permanent disability, a 11 physician, any other medical provider, an 12 administrative law judge, the Commission or 13 the courts shall not consider complaints of 14 pain.
+15 (b) For the purpose of making permanent 16 disability ratings to the spine, physicians 17 shall use criteria established by the Sixth 18 Edition of the American Medical Association 19 "Guides to the Evaluation of Permanent 20 Impairment".
+21 (3) (a) Objective evidence necessary to prove 22 permanent disability in occupational hearing 23 loss cases may be established by medically 24 recognized and accepted clinical diagnostic methodologies, including, but not limited to, audiological tests that measure air and bone conduction thresholds and speech discrimination ability.

-- (b) Any difference in the baseline hearing levels shall be confirmed by subsequent testing; provided, however, such test shall be given within four (4) weeks of the initial baseline hearing level test but not before five (5) days after being adjusted for presbycusis. - b.
+- b) Any difference in the baseline hearing levels shall be confirmed by subsequent testing; provided, however, such test shall be given within four (4) weeks of the initial baseline hearing level test but not before five (5) days after being adjusted for presbycusis. - b.
 Medical opinions addressing compensability and permanent disability shall be stated within a reasonable degree of medical certainty; - 32.
 34. "Official Disability Guidelines" or "ODG" means the current edition of the Official Disability Guidelines and the ODG Treatment in Workers' Comp as published by the Work Loss Data Institute; - 33.
-35. "Permanent disability" means the extent, expressed as a percentage, of the loss of a portion of the total physiological capabilities of the human body as established by competent medical evidence and based on the Sixth Edition of the American Medical Association "Guides to the Evaluation of Permanent Impairment", if the impairment is contained therein; - 34.
-36. "Permanent partial disability" means a permanent disability or loss of use after maximum medical improvement has been reached which prevents the injured employee, who has been released to return to work by the treating physician, from returning to his or her pre-injury or equivalent job.
+35. "Permanent disability" means the extent, expressed as a percentage, of the loss of a portion of the total physiological capabilities of the human body as established by competent medical evidence and based on the Sixth Edition of the American Medical Association "Guides to the Evaluation of Permanent Impairment", if the impairment is contained therein;

+34. 36.
+"Permanent partial disability" means a permanent disability or loss of use after maximum medical improvement has been reached which prevents the injured employee, who has been released to return to work by the treating physician, from returning to his or her pre-injury or equivalent job.
 All evaluations of permanent partial disability must be supported by objective findings;